International Peace Garden

-The International Peace Garden is a 3.65 sqmi park located adjacent to the International Peace Garden Border Crossing along the Canada–United States border between the province of Manitoba and the state of North Dakota.
+The International Peace Garden (French: Jardin international de la paix) is a 3.65 sqmi park located adjacent to the International Peace Garden Border Crossing along the Canada–United States border between the province of Manitoba and the state of North Dakota.
 It was established on July 14, 1932, as a symbol of the peaceful relationship between the two countries.